bentovsky/hub/README.md

     Inside the project's directory run `node app.js`
  - 3.4.
 The app will receive the data from each node according to the following format:

+**4. Funtionalities**
+ This application has the following functionalities:
+  - 4.1 Receives data from serial and trasnforms it in an array with the ID of the sending node, matrix's total lines, column that is being read and the values itselft.
+  - 4.2 Builds a matrix based on the values received column by column.
+  - 4.3 Creates an array of JSON objects (final_json) for each new ID that receives.
+The final_json variable as the following fields:
+   -4.3.1